SumonRayy/ping-pong-go/README.md

      - At least one successful ping has occurred.
      - The last successful ping was within the last 15 minutes.
    - Otherwise, returns `503 Service Unavailable`.

+4. **Retry Mechanism**:
+   - If a ping fails, the service will retry up to `MAX_RETRIES` times before giving up.

+5. **Local Test Server**:
+   - Run the service with the `-local` flag to start a local test server on port 8081.

+6. **Command-Line Flags**:
+   - Override environment variables using command-line flags:
+     - `-server-url`: Server URL to ping
+     - `-ping-interval`: Ping interval in milliseconds
+     - `-own-url`: Own health check URL
+     - `-max-retries`: Maximum number of retries

 ---